 How SETAPAK helps?

-- Promoting the benefits of access to public information and train community representative on how to send requests for information and registers a complaint to court if necessary.
+- Promoting the benefits of access to public information through advising the public on how to use the Freedom of Information Act and training community representative on how to send requests for information and registers a complaint to court if necessary.

 - Strengthening the capacity of civil society to monitor the environment, mediate land conflicts access legal aid and investigate corruption.